Violent Crimes

 • Kidnapping: Kidnapping is the act of taking another person and moving them a substantial distance without their consent.
 Kidnapping is a serious crime in Washington and is punishable by imprisonment and fines.

-Defending Against Violent Crime Charges
+How to Defend Against Violent Crime Charges?

 If you have been charged with a violent crime, you need an experienced attorney on your side.
 At Maxey Law Office PLLC, we are prepared to fight for you.
 We will thoroughly investigate the charges against you, including the evidence the prosecution plans to use against you.
 We will also work to identify any weaknesses in the prosecution’s case and develop an effective defense strategy.